Asset voting – an interesting and very simple multiwinner voting system

 Also, suppose I consider X much more important than Y, but A considers Y more important than X.

-I would best be represented by A (who agrees with me on both issues) in a legislature; A would vote "my way" on both.
+I (as a voter) would best be represented by A (who agrees with me on both issues) in a legislature; A would vote "my way" on both.
 She (I'm thinking of Scozzafava in NY-23, that's why the feminine pronoun!) might not be as enthusiastic when X comes up for a vote as I would be, but she'd vote my way on both, so she'd represent me best.

 However, if A found herself to be an untenable candidate, she would cede her votes to C – who would be the worst choice from my point of view (exactly what Scozzafava did in that election, by dropping out and endorsing Owens).
 She considers Y (on which she agrees with C) more important than X (on which she agrees with B).
 So in an asset-voting situation, she'd delegate her votes to C.